PerimeterX/perimeterx-php-sdk/README.md

 $ composer require perimeterx/php-sdk
 ```

-Or by downoading the sources for this repository and run `composer install`
+Or by downloading the sources for this repository, and running `composer install`

 ### <a name="basic-usage"></a> Basic Usage Example
 ```php